renewrr/JsonParser/readme.md

 # Real problems to be solved

-Scientific notation is not properly supported.
+Scientific notation is not supported.

-"\\" is not properly supported
+"\\" is not supported

+Should just read the official documentation of JSON instead of doing everything by memory, "6 hours of debugging can save you 5 minutes of reading documentation" - some guy on twitter.